dvdg6566/codebreaker-contest-manager/readme.md

 ## Introduction

-Codebreaker is the national online judge of Singapore.
-It is home to 1,400 problems and over 3,000 users, and has performed **national team selection** for the International Olympiad of Informatics teams in Singapore and Indonesia.
+Codebreaker is the official platform for Singapore Informatics Olympiad training and contests.
+It is home to 1,600 problems and over 4,000 users, and has performed **national team selection** for the International Olympiad of Informatics teams in Singapore and Indonesia.

 The primary motivation for Singapore’s migration to Codebreaker is **lowering operating costs**.
 Despite having run for over 4 years and having graded hundreds of thousands of submissions, the total operational cost of Codebreaker is under $2000.